-- A list of participants or audience and potential impact of the event on their knowledge of Canadian writers and literature or on their artistic or professional development - A timeline, work plan, and description of personnel, volunteers and resources - A plan for advertising and promoting your event and, if applicable, for documentation and dissemination - An indication of the potential benefit to the Canadian publishing industry or to the publishing, writing or visual arts communities.
+- Your curatorial vision, objectives and intended audience for the event - A program or overview of the event including theme, presenters, session topics and formats, venue or streaming platform, dates and anticipated attendance - A timeline, work plan, and description of personnel, volunteers and resources - A plan for advertising and promoting your event and, if applicable, for documentation and dissemination - Potential benefit to the Canadian publishing industry or to the publishing, writing or visual arts communities.

-For events held prior to the application deadline, also include:
+For events held prior to the application deadline, you must include:

-- An evaluation of the event

-- Registration and attendance figures

-- Excerpts from participant or presenter evaluations
+- Event program or promotional material - An evaluation of the event - Excerpts from participant and/or presenter evaluations - Registration and attendance or log-on figures.